department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 - Ulcers
 - Cancers caused by contact with toxic chemicals or other dangers

-You may also be able to get support for:
+You may also be able to get benefits for:

-- Traumatic brain injury (an injury caused by a blow to the head or an object piercing the skull)
+- Traumatic brain injury (TBI)
-- PTSD
+- Post-traumatic stress (PTSD)
 - Depression
 - Anxiety